slashvar/slashvar.github.io/_drafts/pointers.md

 **Note:** I've used the the flags `-Wall -Wextra`, they activate the *standard* warnings (depending on you compiler, you can activated more warning, `clang` for
-    example provides a flag `-Weverythin` that activates all possible warnings).
+    example provides a flag `-Weverything` that activates all possible warnings).
 You should always do that, warnings are always the sign of something wrong, sometimes you have a good reason, but it is more likely that the code will break at any time later.